 \subsection{Quadratic differentials}

-Recall that $\surf$ is a marked surface with initial triangulation $\TT_0$, the associated Ginzburg dg algebra $\Gamma_0$ and $\Aut^\circ\D_{fd}(\Gamma_0)$ is defined as in \eqref{eq:Aut0}.
-Denote by $\underline{\Quad}(\surf)$ is the moduli space of quadratic differentials on $\surf$, in the sense of \cite[\S6]{BS}.
-The main result there as follows.
+Recall that $\surf$ is a marked surface with initial triangulation $\TT_0$, associated Ginzburg dg algebra $\Gamma_0$ and $\Aut^\circ\D_{fd}(\Gamma_0)$ is defined as in \eqref{eq:Aut0}.
+Denote by $\Quad_\heartsuit(\surf)$ the moduli space of quadratic differentials on $\surf$, in the sense of \cite[\S6]{BS}.
+The main result there is as follows.

-\begin{theorem}\cite[Theorem~1.2]{BS} As complex manifolds, $ \Stap\D_{fd}(\Gamma_0)/\Aut^\circ\cong\underline{\Quad}(\surf).$ \end{theorem}
+\begin{theorem}\cite[Theorem~1.2]{BS} As complex manifolds, $ \Stap\D_{fd}(\Gamma_0)/\Aut^\circ\cong\Quad_\heartsuit(\surf).$ \end{theorem}

-For our purpose, we prefer to deal the space $\Quad(\surf)$ of quadratic differential on a fixed marked surface $\surf$ instead of the moduli space.
+For our purpose, we prefer to deal with the space $\Quad(\surf)$ of quadratic differentials on a fixed marked surface $\surf$ instead of the moduli space.
 These two spaces of quadratic differentials differ by the symmetry of the marked mapping class group $\MMCG(\surf)$, i.e.

-Here, $\MMCG(\surf)$ of a marked surface $\surf$ is the group of isotopy classes of homeomorphisms of $\surf$, where all homeomorphisms and isotopies are required to fix the set $\M$ of marked points as a set.
+Here, $\MMCG(\surf)$ of a marked surface $\surf$ is the group of isotopy classes of (orientation preserving) homeomorphisms of $\surf$, where all homeomorphisms and isotopies are required to fix the set $\M$ of marked points as a set.